The City of Shawnee employs approximately 300 employees, in which the Human Resources Department services all of them.

 View our EEOP Plan

 Hello!
 Welcome to the City of Shawnee Human Resources Department’s website.
-Our department is staffed with 3 dedicated employees ready and willing to help you with any personnel matters within the City of Shawnee.
-Our office is located at City Hall, 16 West 9th Street, on the main floor in Room 242.
-This is located directly behind the City Commission Chambers.
+Our department is ready and willing to help you with any personnel matters within the City of Shawnee.
+Our office is located at City Hall, 16 West 9th Street, on the main floor in Room 236.
+This is located directly behind the City Commission Chambers in the south hall.

 Please enjoy our website and we hope that you find all of the information you are looking for.
 If you do not, our office is open Monday thru Friday 8:00 a.m. to 5:00 p.m.